wesfletch/LargeProject/API_Things/README.md

      a friend like a contact app.

-    -Updated the "add friend" endpoint so now it does validation checks and simultaneously adds a user to the friend list of the friend they are adding. (the simultaneous add was iimplemented due to timiming but the code can easily be updated to instead ask the added user if they want to also add the user to their friend list, if it's not a hassle to the front end and web app).
+    -Updated the "add friend" endpoint so now it does validation checks and simultaneously adds a user to the friend list of the friend they are adding. (the simultaneous add was implemented due to timiming but the code can easily be updated to instead ask the added user if they want to also add the user to their friend list, if it's not a hassle to the front end and web app).

     -Removed the "edit friend" endpoint as a result of the above change.
 So, users cannot edit other users' profiles.